crs4/most-report/client/docs/source/android_docs/api/it/crs4/most/ehrlib/datatypes/DvCluster.rst

 .. java:method:: public String getSectionName()
    :outertype: DvCluster

-   Get the name of the datatype section containing all the datatype of this cluster
+   Get the name of the datatype section containing all the datatypes of this cluster

    :return: the name of the section